 From the beginning of the Coronavirus pandemic and throughout lockdown to this very date, the number of cases in Sorrento, Capri and Amalfi Coast have always been very very low and the area has fortunately been classified as a red zone only once and has been barely touched by the virus.

 Currently during the ‘second wave’ of the virus, the majority of new cases reported in Italy are for those coming back from their holidays in other European countries where the cases are still growing, for example Spain and Croatia.

 Since Sorrento, Capri and the Amalfi Coast are not known as big nightlife and clubbing hotspots the greater risk of the virus to spread in these situations is alreadly eliminated.
 Most Restaurants and Bars, Beach Clubs and activities are also all mainly located outdoor in large open spaces, lowering the chances for large crowds of people to gather close together, this is also another reason why the cases in this area have remained and will contniue to remain very low.
-Due to these main factors, the risk of a ‘second wave’ or ‘cluster of new cases’ is highly unlikely and is why this area is still considered very safe to visit.
+Due to these main factors, the risk of a ‘third wave’ or ‘cluster of new cases’ is highly unlikely and is why this area is still considered very safe to visit during Summer 2021.

 Face Masks and Social Distancing

 In Sorrento, Capri and the Amalfi Coast it is still required to wear protective face masks and coverings in all closed and inside public places such as Shops, Supermarkets, Restaurants and Bars, as well as on all forms of Public Transport.